corda/corda-runtime-os/simulator/README.md

 ## RequestData

-Corda normally takes requests via its API in the form of JSON-formatted strings, which are converted by Corda into an `RestRequestBody` interface.
-This is represented in Simulator by a `RequestData` factory, which allows Simulator to construct an `RestRequestBody` when the flow is called.
+Corda normally takes requests via its API in the form of JSON-formatted strings, which are converted by Corda into an `ClientRequestBody` interface.
+This is represented in Simulator by a `RequestData` factory, which allows Simulator to construct an `ClientRequestBody` when the flow is called.
 There are three different construction methods available:

 - A JSON-formatted string, as you would submit with `curl`: